2020 European Men's Handball Championship

 The 2020 EHF European Men's Handball Championship was the 14th edition of the tournament and the first to feature 24 national teams.
 It was co-hosted for the first time in three countries – Austria, Norway and Sweden – from 9 to 26 January 2020.

 Spain won their second consecutive title by defeating Croatia 22–20 in the final.

+Bidding process

+The interested nations were as follows: